ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 RUDP was designed to allow bi-direction FIFO (First-In-First-Out) congestion controlled streamed data between two peers that is modelled after TCP, except that it is highly friendly to firewalls and utilizes firewall friendly protocols and techniques to connect between peers.
 The RUDP can be used between peers or from server to server.

-TCP is a great protocol for signalling as it is reliable and messages are always delivered in order to a report party in a FIFO manner.
+TCP is a great protocol for signaling as it is reliable and messages are always delivered in order to a report party in a FIFO manner.
 The major problem with TCP is that it is not firewall friendly for peer-to- peer scenarios.
 TCP works great for peer-to-server where one entity is not located behind a firewall (i.e. the server).
 However, TCP between peers using today's marketed firewalls is virtually impossible.

 RUDP uses STUN/ICE/TURN as the basis for establishing peer-to-peer connections then uses a UDP packaging technique to deliver application data.
 Additionally because RUDP is a FIFO based protocol like TCP, it can layer protocols such as TLS directly above its transport with little to no change at all being required (other than pumping the data through an RUDP socket instead of a TCP socket).

-RUDP uses ICE to perform connectivity probes between peers and utilizes a STUN extension for connecting, teardown, and reliable as well as unreliable data acknowledgements.
+RUDP uses ICE to perform connectivity probes between peers and utilizes a STUN extension for connecting, tear-down, and reliable as well as unreliable data acknowledgments.

 RUDP supports vector based acknowledgments and XOR bit parities to prevent malicious clients from being able to pretend a download stream was downloading faster than the server is truly capable of delivering.